 Check availability for your trip and quickly book online

 Looking for information on the flows on the Stanislaus River?
 Read on to get current conditions as well as future projections for flows on the Stanislaus River.
 If you are planning a trip for 2017, flows will likely be too high for commercial rafting until the very end of June.
-July 1st and later we should see more normal flows.
+July 1st and later we should see commercially raftable flows, that are still above normal flows.

 For daily flow information, please visit: http://cdec.water.ca.gov/cgi-progs/queryF?obb